The Equal Rights Amendment: Its History, Its Meaning, and Where It Stands Now

 Let’s be clear: despite this latest push for ratification, the Equal Rights Amendment is going nowhere, which brings us to the question of why it was wrong in the first place.

 The Equal Rights Amendment is dangerous—and it’s been made even more dangerous since it was first introduced.
 Schlafly was right to halt it in its tracks.

-It's time for the activists to accept what Justice Ginsburg, Attorney General Miyares, and the Biden administration DOJ have all observed: that Congress’s deadline to ratify the ERA has long since passed, and the Equal Rights Amendment is legally dead.
+It's time for the activists to accept what Justice Ginsburg, Virginia Attorney General Miyares, and the Biden Administration DOJ have all observed: that Congress’s deadline to ratify the ERA has long since passed, and the Equal Rights Amendment is legally dead.